Optimization under Decision-Dependent Uncertainty: Introduction

 \section{Introduction}

-Optimization solutions become suboptimal, or even infeasible, when they are exposed to uncertainty.
-The two well-established approaches of stochastic optimization and robust optimization address this issue by taking uncertainties into account.
-Stochastic optimization (SO) was introduced by \cite{Dantzig1955} and can be used when the distribution of the uncertainty is available.
-For a review of SO, refer to~\cite{Shapiro}.

-When uncertainties can be regarded as residing in a set, robust optimization (RO) is a computationally attractive alternative~\citep{Ben-Tal2009, Bertsimas2011}.
-The method of RO was first mentioned by~\cite{Soyster1973} and has been extended considerably in the past two decades and applied to problems ranging from portfolio management~\citep{ghaoui2003worst}, to healthcare ~\citep{chu2005robust}, to electricity systems \citep{lorca2014multistage}, and to engineering design \citep{bertsimas2010robust}.
-RO has also been extended to multistage problems.
-In order to allow for less conservative and more realistic solutions,~\cite{Ben-Tal2004} introduced the notion of adjustable robust optimization (ARO).
-Since this approach is generally intractable, various approximations have been proposed, e.g., by allowing second-stage decisions to be functions of uncertainty with affine or quadratic structures~\citep{Iancu2010,georghiou2015generalized}. \cite{bertsimas2015tight} provide bounds on the sub-optimality of static solutions for ARO problems.
+The two well-established approaches of optimization under uncertainty are stochastic and robust optimization.
+Stochastic optimization (SO) can be used when the distribution of the uncertainty is available~\citep{Shapiro}.
+When uncertainties can be regarded as residing in sets, robust optimization (RO) is a computationally attractive alternative~\citep{Ben-Tal2009, Bertsimas2011}.
+The method of RO has been extended considerably and applied to problems ranging from portfolio management~\citep{ghaoui2003worst}, to healthcare~\citep{chu2005robust}, to electricity systems~\citep{lorca2014multistage}, and to engineering design~\citep{bertsimas2010robust}.

-RO and ARO both employ uncertainty sets that are predetermined and, hence, \emph{exogenous}.
-However in many real-world problems, the uncertainty can be affected by decisions.
+RO employs uncertainty sets that are predetermined and, hence, \emph{exogenous}.
+For instance, temporal changes to the uncertainty can be explicitly modeled via time-dependent uncertainty sets~\citep{nohadani2017robust}.
+In many real-world problems, however, the uncertainty can be affected by decisions.
 In such \dd cases, the uncertainty set is \emph{endogenous}.
-Optimization over such endogenous uncertainties is the focus of this work.
-We introduce the general RO problem with endogenous uncertainties and provide a class of uncertainty sets, whose reformulations improve over standard techniques.
-In the following, we first review endogenous settings in SO before discussing RO approaches.
+Despite the wide prevalence of such uncertainties in real-world settings, these problems have not received much attention in the past, largely due to computational intractabilities.
+In this paper, we take a first step towards robust linear optimization problems with endogenous uncertainties and provide a class of uncertainty sets, whose reformulations improve over standard techniques.
+Specifically, we study a single-stage RO problem with \dd uncertainty sets